Carol-design/Newbreed-website/README.md

   # NewBreed Youth Church Website

   This is a code bundle for NewBreed Youth Church Website.
-The original project is available at https://www.figma.com/design/GEyVoc5psMdjzT2ilSYdRN/NewBreed-Youth-Church-Website.

   ## Running the code